EconomyLens.com

 Asian stock markets were on course for a positive end to the week. ©AFP

-Hong Kong (AFP) – Asian stocks rose Friday as tech firms enjoyed a much-needed reprieve from the heavy selling of recent weeks, with a big miss on US jobs creation soothing worries over a Federal Reserve interest rate hike.
-Regional markets have been in traders’ firing line for some time as the prospect of higher borrowing costs – fuelled by a fresh inflation spike – and concerns about extended valuations have sparked questions about how far the AI equity boom has to run.
+Hong Kong (AFP) – Asian stocks rose Friday as tech firms enjoyed a much-needed rebound from the heavy selling of recent weeks, with a big miss on US jobs creation soothing worries over a Federal Reserve interest rate hike.
+Regional markets have been in traders’ firing line for some time, as the prospect of higher borrowing costs—fuelled by a fresh inflation spike—and concerns about extended valuations have sparked questions about how far the AI equity boom has to run.

 Related

 Speculation has grown since the central bank’s June policy meeting that it will announce an increase this year as new boss Kevin Warsh said price stability was his key goal, citing persistently elevated inflation.
-In early trade, Seoul’s Kospi was up more than two percent – having tanked around 20 percent from its June 19 record high – boosted by rallies in SK hynix and Samsung.
-Tokyo was also up, along with Hong Kong, Shanghai, Sydney, Singapore, Wellington, and Manila.
-However, the likelihood of a hike before the end of the year remains.
+Seoul’s Kospi closed up 5.8 percent—having tanked around 20 percent from its June 19 record high—boosted by strong rallies in SK hynix and Samsung.
+Tokyo climbed more than one percent, along with Hong Kong, Manila, Bangkok, and Jakarta.
+There were also gains in Shanghai, Singapore, Wellington, Taipei, and Mumbai.
+London and Paris advanced, while Frankfurt extended gains after closing Thursday at a record high.
+However, the likelihood of a US rate hike before the end of the year remains.

 In other words, getting inflation down after five years of overshoot and six months of more recent core reacceleration.
 The gains in Asia followed a mixed day on Wall Street, where the Nasdaq sank 0.8 percent but the Dow jumped more than one percent on the last day before a long Independence Day weekend.
 Analysts said the retreat in tech plays was unsurprising considering the eye-watering gains they have made over the past two years, while traders were rotating from the sector into other industries where bargains can be found.

-The dollar held the losses seen in the wake of the jobs data as investors lowered their rate expectations, while non-yielding gold – which benefits from lower interest rates – climbed towards $4,200 for the first time in two weeks.
-Oil prices edged up but held recent losses fuelled by increased traffic through the Strait of Hormuz and on hopes for progress in US-Iran talks.
+The dollar extended losses seen in the wake of the jobs data as investors lowered their rate expectations, while non-yielding gold—which benefits from lower interest rates—climbed towards $4,200 for the first time in two weeks.
+Oil prices held recent losses fuelled by increased traffic through the Strait of Hormuz and on hopes for progress in US-Iran talks.

 New York – Dow: UP 1.1 percent at 52,900.07 (close)